COMPANY

 What does a typical day look like for you and what are you currently working on?

-I’m based in Sydney, so my morning usually starts early with a series of phone calls with my colleagues in the US office.
-Then I have a daily stand-up call with my team here in Sydney.
-If anyone raised a question or requested help during the stand-up call, I’ll follow up with one-on-one calls over the course of the day.
-Sometimes my day will finish with additional calls to the UK Office.
-Part of my focus each day will be on urgent issues and keeping the next delivery on track, or kicking off a new project.
-After that will be planning for the next sprint – who, what, when.
-If I can get on top of these things then I will have time to do some deeper thinking and discussion – about the design of a new feature or system, and the strategy for how to move towards our architectural goals.
-If I’m really on top of things then I’ll have some time to actually write some code, maybe prototype a design.
+Part of my focus each day will be on urgent issues, keeping the next delivery on track or kicking off a new project.
+There will also be planning for the next sprint – who, what, when, etc. Once I get on top of these items, I’ll have time to do some deeper thinking and discussion around the design of a new feature or system and strategise how to move towards our architectural goals.
+If I’m really on top of things, then I may write some code and maybe prototype a design.

 What do you like most about your job?

 I like that the quality of our architecture and modernity of our tech stack are recognised as a strategic advantage for us.
 This means that we are always working to improve our systems and stay ahead of our competition.
 I like the collaborative environment.
-If you have a good idea, and can advocate convincingly, you get a lot of opportunity to influence what we build.
+If you have a good idea and can advocate convincingly, you get a lot of opportunity to influence what we build.

 What advice would you give to recent new entrants?